thenatefleming/stiwidget/README.md

-Download this project and view the index.html file ina browser.
+Download this project and view the index.html file in a browser.